devcnx/thirty_great_python_projects/README.md

 each guess, indicating whether the letter is correct or incorrect.
 The player can choose to play again after each game session.

-### Features
-- Random word selection from a list.
-- Input validation for single letters.
-- Display of word state and guessed letters.
-- Option to play again after each game.

 **Completed on**: Monday, July 15th, 2024

 ## Project 5: Rock, Paper, Scissors Game